okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/social-login/main/index.md

 ## <StackSnippet snippet="idp" inline />

-This document explains how to configure <StackSnippet snippet="idp" inline /> as an [external social Identity Provider (IdP)](/docs/concepts/identity-providers/) for your application by creating an application on <StackSnippet snippet="idp" inline />, creating an Identity Provider in Okta, testing the configuration, and creating a sign-in button.
+This document explains how to configure <StackSnippet snippet="idp" inline /> as an [external social Identity Provider (IdP)](/docs/concepts/identity-providers/) for your application by creating an application at <StackSnippet snippet="idp" inline />, creating an Identity Provider in Okta, testing the configuration, and creating a sign-in button.

 Okta manages the connection to the IdP for your application, sitting between your application and the IdP that authenticates your users.
 The industry-standard term for this is Inbound Federation.
 When a user signs in, you can link the user’s <StackSnippet snippet="idp" inline /> account to an existing Okta user profile or choose to create a new user profile using Just-In-Time (JIT) provisioning.